blocky/attestation-service-examples/time/README.md

 ### Step 1: Create a function for getting the current time

-Normally, the Blocky AS runtime does not provide sandboxed functions access to the system clock.
+Before version 0.1.0.beta-9, the Blocky AS runtime does not provide sandboxed functions access to the system clock.
 Instead, they are given a hardcoded time that monotonically increases by "1ns" for every subsequent call.

 Starting with 0.1.0-beta.9, guest functions have access to time from [`PTP`](https://en.wikipedia.org/wiki/Precision_Time_Protocol).
-Each time a standard library function, like `time.Now()` is invoked the system call results in Blocky AS runtime fetching time from `/dev/ptp0` device.
+Each time a guest function calls a standard library time function, like `time.Now()`,  the resulting time system call triggers the Blocky AS runtime to fetch current time from the `/dev/ptp0` device.
 Read more about this design in the [article](https://evervault.com/blog/how-we-built-enclaves-resolving-clock-drift-in-nitro-enclaves).